Skip to main content

 Click Add Documents

-The button sits in the toolbar above the table.Discovery toolbar with Add Documents button highlighted
+The button sits in the toolbar above the table, and an empty table repeats it in the first row.Discovery toolbar with Add Documents button highlighted

 2